aspencoyle/aspencoyle.github.io/_posts/2024-11-01-November_posts.md

 But even in the deterioration and hate, there's science to be done.
 Got basically nothing done Tuesday or Wednesday, but taught labs today and did grading.
 Fully finished Lab 05

+**Friday, November 8**

+Spent most of the day at SeaGL (a conference up at the HUB for GNU/Linux and FOSS in general!).
+Fun times, good chats, shoutout /dev/hack

+In my free time, graded all of Lab 06.
+Yep, the one that was turned in yesterday!
+Go me

 Goals: